Conjunctions and connectors express similar meanings but follow different rules of grammar and punctuation

 (b) CONNECTOR : Mount Kilimanjaro is on the Equator.
 Nevertheless, it has a covering of snow

 In (a), the conjunction but is “linking” in two different ways.
-Firstly, it physically joins the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
+Firstly, it physically links the two verbs is and has into the same sentence – separate verbs must normally be in separate sentences (see 30.
 When to Write a Full Stop).
 Secondly but makes a mental link, suggesting that what follows is surprising after the statement before.
-Linguists would call physical joining “syntactic” and the mental kind “semantic”.
+Linguists would call physical linking “syntactic” and the mental kind “semantic”.

-In sentence (b), on the other hand, the connector nevertheless does only one kind of joining: the mental/semantic kind (in this case the same mental link that is shown by but).
-There is no physical joining in (b): the connector is in a new sentence.
+In sentence (b), on the other hand, the connector nevertheless does only one kind of linking: the mental/semantic kind (in this case the same mental link that is shown by but).
+There is no physical linking in (b): the connector is in a new sentence.
 This is hardly surprising: connectors are very similar to – or even a subtype of – adverbs, most of which are not linking in any way at all (see 121.
 Sentence-Spanning Adverbs).
 The fact that connectors show only a meaning link is probably the reason why some people call them “logical” connectors.